North Thurston Public Schools

 North Thurston Public Schools, District No. 3 (NTPS) provides educational services for Lacey and parts of unincorporated Thurston County, Washington, including the Nisqually Tribe Reservation.

 Location

 NTPS covers 74 sqmi of land in northeastern Thurston county.

+History

+North Thurston Public Schools, District No. 3, was established on December 1, 1953, following the voter-approved consolidation of Lacey School District No. 317 and South Bay School District No. 304 at a special election held earlier in the year on November 11.
+Previous consolidations that resulted in the two component districts were as follows;